9984/2017.9984.io/_src/_speakers/tim-daubenschuetz.md

 talk_id: bigchaindb-whats-next

 intro: >
-    Tim Daubenschuetz is the product manager at BigchainDB and co-author of the COALA IP specification.
+    Tim Daubenschütz is the product manager at BigchainDB and co-author of the COALA IP specification.

 links:
     - text: "@TimDaub"